 Industries are currently facing unprecedented climate challenges, and it is crucial that they reduce their impact on the environment and the health of the planet.
 With this in mind, the EFIM-Food project proposes a solution for food processing industries to bring circularity to these industries.

-Elliot Cloud participates in this projectwhich ends this April, seeking to improve the sustainability of the food industry through the use of advanced technologies such as the Internet of Things (IoT) and lifecycle analysis (LCA) tools.
+Elliot Cloud is participating in this project, which ends this April, seeking to improve the sustainability of the food industry through the use of advanced technologies, such as the Internet of Things (IoT) and life cycle analysis (LCA) tools.

 The project is part of the initiative KYKLOS 4.0The aim of this European project is to show the transformative effects that various new technologies such as Artificial Intelligence, LCA, PLM (Product Life Management) or CPS (Circular Production System) can have in the framework of circular manufacturing and, therefore, in the efficient consumption of energy, water and raw materials, and the reduction of emissions.

-For this development, Elliot Cloud has a partnership with the company Vega Pelayoa family business dedicated to the artisan manufacture of traditional Cantabrian baked goods.
-Specifically, the process of elaboration of the well-known 'Sobaos Pasiegos' has been monitored, obtaining data on energy consumption in real time, visualised through the Elliot Cloud software platform..
-The aim is to measure the efficiency of the process in order to optimise manufacturing and reduce costs and emissions.
+For this development, Elliot Cloud has the collaboration of the company Vega Pelayoa family business dedicated to the artisanal manufacture of traditional baked goods from Cantabria.
+Specifically, a monitoring of the manufacturing process of the well-known "Sobaos Pasiegos" has been carried out, obtaining energy consumption data in real time, visualised through the Elliot Cloud software platform.
+In this way, the aim is to measure the efficiency of the process in order to optimise manufacturing and reduce costs and emissions.

 Finally, in addition to the deployment and connection of sensors, work is being carried out on the integration of the life cycle analysis module, developed by KYKLOS4.0, which will enable monitoring of life cycle indicators to improve the sustainability of the process and reduce the impact on the environment.
 The implementation of this module in the platform will favour its application in other companies in the sector interested in implementing a circular economy.